Churches offering streaming services

 Editor's Note: Area churches are doing their part to protect community health with online worship.
 If your church is not on this list, please submit your information to news@athensreview.com with a start time and a link to streaming service.

-Church of the Living God Athens, will go live at 8 p.m. for Friday Night Live on Facebook.
+IPUL (Iglesia Pentecostal Unida Latinoamericana) Church offers Spanish Services that will be hosted at 7:30 p.m.
+Thursdays and at 10:30 a.m.
+Sundays through its Facebook page. facebook.com/IpulathensTX/

+Lake Athens Baptist Church will offer services at 10:45 a.m and 6 p.m.
+Sunday via the website lakeathensbaptist,com or the church Facebook page.

 Faith Fellowship Church, will go live at 10 a.m.
-Sunday mornings at https://facebook.com/ffcathens.
+Sunday mornings at facebook.com/ffcathens.

+Central Church of Christ Athens is hosting worship and bible class online at youtube.com/channel/ Ucc2Dp1wJQua3QkbVgr_B2Mg/videos

-First Presbyterian Church Athens' service will be held at 10:00 a.m. each Sunday and will be streamed through its Facebook page: https://www.facebook.com/firstpresbyterianchurchathenstexas/?epa=SEARCH_BOX
+First Presbyterian Church Athens' service will be held at 10:00 a.m. each Sunday and will be streamed through its Facebook page: facebook.com/firstpresbyterianchurchathenstexas/

 Carroll Springs United Methodist Church will have online streaming-during this pandemic, it will be up by 9 p.m.
-Saturday at https://www.youtube.com/channel/UCxecg9Am4EMhxu1yCIMMIVA
+Saturday at youtube.com/channel/UCxecg9Am4EMhxu1yCIMMIVA or by podcast at: podcasts.apple.com/.../carroll.../id1219817517

-It will be posting on its Facebook and Instagram - kids videos and games to help occupy them.

-Dogwood Church in Athens is using its Facebook page for our online service on Sunday: www.facebook.com/dogwoodathens.
+Dogwood Church in Athens is using its Facebook page for our online service on Sunday: facebook.com/dogwoodathens.
 It is also communicating with its congregation via phone calls and email.
-Past sermons are available at: www.dogwoodathens.com/sermons
+Past sermons are available at: dogwoodathens.com/sermons

 First Baptist Church Eustace is live streaming its Sunday services on its Facebook.
 This week they are having a virtual Revival.
 Tune in to our Facebook page each night this week at 7 p.m. for nightly revival service.
 If you have any questions, please call the church office at 903- 425-2261 or email fbceustace@gmail.com.